PiotrOsiewicz/PiotrOsiewicz.github.io/_posts/2018-07-15-Pychelor-the-why.md

 * Reading through logs can be just as cumbersome - sometimes it's hard to find relevant information in the noise of thread IDs, timestamps and all this good stuff.
 Hey, I'm *not* saying these are bad.
 That's part of logging!
-However, they are (in my opnion) programmer's best friend when enabled at just right moment
-  - which is after locating the source of the trouble.
+However, they are (in my opnion) programmer's best friend when enabled at just right moment - which is after locating the source of the trouble.

 Surprise, surprise - I cannot deal with any of these.
 Would you expect *that*?

 However, as I have said previously, the best I can do is try.
 Which is why I am gonna work on Pychelor.
-What I believe is important to deal with aforementioned issues is to create a tool & bindings that would be:
+What I believe is key to solving aforementioned issues is to create a tool & bindings that would be:

 * Distributed, but with rich context - logs should be bound at lowest level of granulation, thus making assembling relevant logs a breeze.